bryanyoo5433/franklin-ai-box/README.md

 # Franklin AI Box User Manual

 Welcome to the Franklin AI Box User Manual.
-This guide will help you set up and run on-device on the Franklin AI Box using.
+This guide will help you set up and run on-device on the Franklin AI Box.
 This repository contains code for

 1. Object Detection - YOLOv8 Quantized
 2. Image Segmentation - FFNet 40s Quantized